 A collaborative, participatory culture is something that emerges over time, with lots of practice and trial and error.
 Understanding, valuing, and inviting facilitation can play a pivotal role in this cultural emergence.
 Facilitation can evolve from a role, to a function, to a mindset.
 A truly collaborative culture is one where everyone is facilitating everyone in myriad different ways.

 Is the company party participatory?
 Does the office potluck just happen like magic?
 Are ideas able to emerge from anywhere, evolve through many brains and hands, and get implemented in a way better than anyone first imagined?

-Deep culture change is when the culture of collaboration starts to leak out of specific “collaboration” spaces and shows up in every aspect of the organisation.
-Collaboration is not about post-it notes and check-ins, but the very timbre of organisational life.
+Deep culture change is when the culture of collaboration starts to leak out of specific “collaboration” spaces and shows up in every aspect of the organization.
+Collaboration is not about post-it notes and check-ins, but the very timbre of organizational life.

 - Loomio groups have experienced evolving culture through the tool.
 Like groups that already has a collaborative culture scale while holding onto that, or a participatory group continuing to exists instead of imploding due to challanges around inclusive decicion-making.